What Is CHP?

 - You can also search for certified systems, compare performance specifications, and learn more about packaged CHP benefits in DOE’s Packaged Combined Heat and Power Catalog (eCatalog).

 CHP is used in over 4,700 facilities nationwide, including:

 - Commercial buildings—office buildings, hotels, nursing homes, retail

 - Residential—multifamily buildings, co-ops, planned communities

 - Institutions—colleges and universities, hospitals, prisons, military bases

 - Municipal—district energy systems, wastewater treatment facilities, K–12 schools

-- Manufacturers—chemical, refining, ethanol, pulp and paper, food processing, glass manufacturing
+- Industrial facilities—chemicals, agriculture, ethanol, pulp and paper, food processing

 A number of site-specific factors will determine if CHP might be a good technical and economic fit for your facility.
-Answer a few simple questions to determine if your facility is a good candidate for CHP.
+These factors include operational hours, thermal energy requirements, and utility rates for electricity and gas.